A Review of Mark Sullivan's "Our Times: America 1900–1925"

 Insights from "Our Times: America 1900–1925"

-On "Negro" music he writes:
+On "Negro" music Mark Sullivan writes:

 - Ragtime and the cake-walk were commonly spoken of as Negro music.
 More accurately they were expressions of what some metropolitan artisans of music chose to attribute to the Negro.
 So far as the Negro practiced them they represented not his taste, but the corruption of his taste, his deference to what the other race wanted, especially in New York, where vogues are made.
 The genuine contributions of the Negro have true beauty, and form a worthy and permanent contribution to the very small body of indigenous American music.